Explore Hardwick park

 On the ponds we have many visitors of the feathered kind, including mute swan, mallard, Canada goose, coot, moorhen, goosander, tufted duck, and black-headed gulls.
 We also get kingfishers, so if you're very quiet and very lucky you might catch a glimpse of one of these colourful chaps.

-Pick up a special guide to see what butterflies, bees and dragonflies you can spot.
-There long grasses and other summer flora make it a haven for these little fellows.
+See what butterflies, bees and dragonflies you can spot.
+Long grasses and other summer flora make it a haven for these little fellows.